 A hard tail mountain bike with front suspension is the most versatile choice.
 It will give you suspension on off roads and with thinner tires and provides a better ride on the tarmac.
 However it will be slower and less efficient on the smoother roads.

-Touring Bike combines the ruggedness of a mountain bike, with the speed and efficiency of a road bike.
+A touring bike, or gravel bike, combines the ruggedness of a mountain bike, with the speed and efficiency of a road bike.
 These bikes are fast on the good roads.
 Lack of suspension will be seriously challenging on the rougher off-road sections.

 We recommend to riders that the simpler and more durable the bike the better, easier to fix with more widely available spares in remote areas.
 A steel or aluminum frame is preferred (with simple components, simple suspension, and no hydraulics are recommended.)

-How to make your bike more comfortable?
+How do i make my bike more comfortable?

 - Bikes with no suspension - buy a suspension seat post